tbrowder/RakuAdvent-WordPress/README.md

 - \<!-- Day N - My Advent Post Title --> [ON THE FIRST LINE ONLY]
 - \<!-- insert file-name code-type -->

-See the example file for an illustration.
+See the example file for an illustration of the title line.

 Note the interaction of other html source tags with WP may not be as expected.
 You are encouraged to preview